ConnectSDK/Connect-SDK-Android-API-Sampler_IntegrationTest/README.md

 ##General Information
 For more information about Connect SDK, visit the [main repository](https://github.com/ConnectSDK/Connect-SDK-Android).
-For more information about Connect SDK Sampler App for Android, visit the [main repository](https://github.com/ConnectSDK/Connect-SDK-Android-API-Sampler).
+For more information about Connect SDK Sampler App for Android, visit the [Sampler main repository](https://github.com/ConnectSDK/Connect-SDK-Android-API-Sampler).

 ##Dependencies